 This article is a continuation of our series on this topic.
 For more information see our previously-published Introduction and our article on Finding Real Estate Deals at Foreclosure Auctions.

+Despite all these REO advantages, I cringe every time I hear that banks will sell their REOs for pennies on the dollar.
 Banks might be motivated sellers, but they are not naïve.
 Their REO-disposition departments are tasked with researching the market values and pricing their properties accordingly.
 REOs are typically listed in MLS, which means you are not the only one seeing it.
-The better the deal, the higher the chances you will encounter stiff competition.
+The better the deal, the higher the chances you will encounter stiff competition from other investors.
 The bottom line is that being an REO is by far not a guarantee of a bargain.
 Making money buying REOs is not easy.
-However, as a private mortgage lender I’ve seen it done many times.
+However, as a private lender I’ve seen it done many times.
 You need experience, perseverance and craftiness.
-Here are few suggestions:

-Just like any other seller of vacant property, banks want to sell fast.
+- Cash rules: Just like any other seller of vacant property, banks want to sell fast.
 They know that obtaining financing is a long and complicated process with no guarantee of approval at the end.
 For these reasons, they prefer to work with all-cash buyers.
 A private mortgage lender like us can issue you a proof of funds letter that is equivalent to a cash offer and will allow you to stand out from the crowd.

-Now that you got your private mortgage lender proof-of-funds letter in your pocket, it’s time to get more nuanced.
+- Look for REOs that’s been sitting on the market.
+Now that you got your hard money proof-of-funds letter in your pocket, it’s time to get more nuanced.
 One of the best ways to get an REO bargain is to identify properties that are not selling quickly.
 It’s safe to assume two things about those properties.
 First, for one reason or another there are not a lot of buyers knocking at their doors – perhaps the bank priced the property too high so it just sat on the market, so competition might be light.
 Second, the bank must be getting anxious to sell.
 It all means that you have a decent leverage to negotiate a lower price and should not be shy to doing it.
+A pre-approval for a hard money loan should already give you a leg up on your competition, but there are additional things that can strengthen your chances.

+- Justify the lower price.
 When negotiating a lower price don’t just say that the current price is “too high for a property in a given condition” – document it.
 Give the bank a compelling reason to lower it by listing all that’s wrong with the property and the amount of money required to fix it.
 Without being rude or condescending, help them see that the current price is unrealistic and they would be better off selling it to a well-heeled investor like you.

-In my 11 years as a private mortgage lender, I’ve seen many tricks of the trade and I love this one.
+- Choose your timing wisely.
+In my 11 years as a private mortgage lender, I’ve seen many tricks of the trade, and I love this one.
 Make your REO offers between Thanksgiving and Christmas.
-It is typically a dead season with many buyers going dormant until the beginning of the year.
+It is typically a dead season, with many buyers going dormant until the beginning of the year.
 At the same time, banks are under pressure to get rid of the properties before the end of the year and make their annual goals.
-Play your cards correctly and who knows?
+Play your cards correctly, and who knows?
 With some good luck and perseverance, Santa might bring a nice real estate deal for you.

-Now let’s talk shift the conversation from the properties that are languishing on the market to those that are hot, hot, hot.
+Now let’s shift the conversation from the properties that are languishing on the market to those that are hot, hot, hot.
 If you want to increase the chances for your offer to be accepted, it’s time to step it up.
 This is how you do it:

 Offer to close quickly.